Apache Iceberg, Catalog Management, REST Catalog, Apache Polaris, AWS Glue, Project Nessie, Data Governance

 AWS Glue is suitable when:

-• Your infrastructure is primarily AWS-based
+• Your infrastructure is exclusively AWS-based

 Project Nessie excels when:

-• You need Git-like versioning and branching
+• You need Git-like versioning, branching, and tagging

-• Cross-table consistency is critical
+• Cross-table consistency and multi-table atomic commits are critical

-• You want to support development/staging/production isolation
+• You want to support isolated development/staging/production environments

 Summary

 When evaluating catalog options, consider your infrastructure constraints, operational capabilities, versioning requirements, and long-term platform evolution.
 Many organizations benefit from a multi-catalog strategy, using different implementations for different use cases or environments.
+For related topics, see Lakehouse Architecture, Iceberg Table Maintenance, and Metadata Management.

 Sources and References